 - For pink flowers, there is 'Rosabella'

-It is relatively difficult to find blooms on any kind of plant that are a true blue.
-If you browse these pictures of blue flowers, you will see a few, but we often settle for flowers with quite a bit of lavender in them when seeking blue options.
+It is relatively difficult to find blooms on any kind of plant that is a true blue.
+You'll likely have to settle for flowers with quite a bit of lavender in them when seeking blue options.